HungHoang108/NoteKeeper-FullStack/README.md

 # NoteKeeper-FullStack

-Please see the code in the master branch

 NoteKeeper is build with Mern stack, which originaly was a React challenge from Udemy course- The Complete 2022 Web Development Bootcamp by Dr. Angela Yu.

-Then I upgraded it to be a full-stack app with CRUD functionalities which are Create-Read-Update-Delete.
+Then it was upgraded to be a full-stack app with CRUD functionalities which are Create-Read-Update-Delete.